jyotijauhari/JyotiJauhari/README.md

 - 👯 I’m looking to collaborate on more Open Source Projects.

-- 🤔 I’m looking for help with GSoC 2021, Competitive Programming and Hackathons.
+- 🤔 I’m looking for help in Competitive Programming and Hackathons.

 - 💬 Ask me about Open Source Contribution.